andreabusi/SegueHandlerProtocol/Readme.md

 A "Protocol Oriented Programming" approach to storyboard segue management.

+## Requirements

-Works only with Swift 2.0 (Xcode 7+)
+It works only with Swift 3.0 (Xcode 8+)

 ## Usage

 First of all, you need to define a *SegueIdentifier* enum, with all segues of your controller.
-The raw value have to be the exact identifier used in storyboard.
+The raw value has to be the exact identifier used in storyboard.

 Once this is done, you can use the two methods provided by the protocol:

-+ *segueIdentifierForSegue(segue: UIStoryboardSegue) -> SegueIdentifier* , returns the *SegueIdentifier* value for the current segue.
++ *segueIdentifier(for segue: UIStoryboardSegue) -> SegueIdentifier* , returns the *SegueIdentifier* value for the current segue.
 Attention: if the segue is not handled your app will crash!
-+ *performSegueWithIdentifier(segueIdentifier: SegueIdentifier, sender: AnyObject?)* , perform a specific segue
++ *performSegue(with segueIdentifier: SegueIdentifier, sender: Any?)* , perform a specific segue

 ## Example

 Here is a simple example.

 ```
-class HomeViewController: UIViewController, SegueHandlerType {
+class HomeViewController: UIViewController, SegueHandlerProtocol {

     enum SegueIdentifier : String {
-        case ShowRed = "ShowRed"
+        case showRed = "ShowRed"
-        case ShowBlue = "ShowBlue"
+        case showBlue = "ShowBlue"
-        case ShowMagic = "ShowMagic"
+        case showMagic = "ShowMagic"
     }

     override func viewDidLoad() {